cloudapp/cloudapp.rb/README.md

 ## Desired Usage

+**These commands don't exist yet.
+They're just here as a wish list of sorts.**

 The goal of `cloudapp` is to be Unix-friendly and handle the following uses:

  - Bookmark a link: `cloudapp bookmark http://getcloudapp.com`